-Tafluprost drops reduce raised pressure in your eye.
+Tafluprost reduces raised pressure in your eye.

-Remember to use the drops every day.
+Remember to use the eye drops every day.

 The drops can alter the colour of your eyes over time, and cause your eyelashes to grow darker and thicker.
 Your doctor will discuss this with you.

 About tafluprost eye drops

 Combination brand: Taptiqom® (tafluprost with timolol)

 |Bottles of eye drops and single-dose units of eye drops